 it was clear straight away we had made the right decision on our artist.
 The first sketches showed the power of a yacht and really teased us as to how the art would look.
 A few short weeks later and the work was done.
 Anne had deliberately made sure that the painting didn’t look like a photograph and the key to knowing that it is an original Anne Plummer is that there are cat hairs within the painting.
 More proof that we had the right person!

 So then we had to think about framing.
 In these instances, you have to ask an expert, and so Anne’s opinion was important to us.
-After a long discussion, Anne recommended a couple of framers in Ipswich and we agreed that the frame should pick up some of the new wood that we had in the saloon.
+After a long discussion, Anne recommended a couple of framers in Ipswich.
+We visited M F Gallery and Framing, and spoke to Owen.
+Anne has work hanging in the gallery and is well known.
+We discussed the decor on Mariadz and agreed that the frame should pick up some of the new wood that we had in the saloon, namely the maple.
+Owen was really helpful and we have heard some good reviews of his work.
+The maple had to be ordered in but a couple of weeks later it was all done and up on the wall of the saloon.

 So now we have an original Anne Plummer!
-And at this stage, I have to admit I am in awe of people with genuine talent like Anne.
+I have to admit I am in awe of people with genuine talent like Anne and I can’t help keep looking at the picture and the detail she has put into it.